You are here

 Back to School Planning

-Whether you have decided to implement SFSP or NSLP/SBP this fall at your school(s), these documents provide answers to many questions that have been posed for both scenarios.
+Whether you have decided to implement NSLP/SBP or SSO this fall at your school(s), this School Year 21-22 FAQ (PDF) document provides answers to many questions that have been posed for both scenarios.

 Do you have a question that wasn’t covered in the FAQs?
 Please use this form to submit questions to the CDE School Nutrition staff.